 The Search Institute – Leader and partner for organizations around the world in discovering what youth need to succeed.
 Research, resources, and expertise help partners in organizations, schools, and community coalitions solve critical challenges in the lives of young people.

-Adolescent Brain Development – Info from the National Institute of Mental Health on how the brain of an adolescent is changing and developing.
+Adolescent Brain Development – Information from the National Institute of Mental Health on how the brain of an adolescent is changing and developing.

-Positive Youth Development – Info on the intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive.
+Positive Youth Development – Information on the intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive.

 Adolescent Health & Youth Development – Research from the National Center for Children in Poverty about the transitional period between childhood and adulthood and the crucial milestones necessary to ensure optimal physical health, emotional health, and identity formation.